-Not limited to SUVs, pickups, or crossovers, these terms can also be found in supercars, super SUVs, and other high performance vehicles.
+Not limited to SUVs, pickups, or crossovers, these terms can also be found in supercars, super SUVs, and other high-performance vehicles.
 Do they mean the same thing?
 Is it just marketing speak?
-Each manufacturer tends to use its own name for its chassis systems for branding reasons, but we can generally separate 4WD/AWD drivetrains into three basic groups: full-time 4WD, part-time 4WD and all-wheel drive.
+Each manufacturer tends to use its own name for its chassis systems for branding reasons, but we can generally separate 4WD/AWD drivetrains into four basic groups: full-time 4WD, part-time 4WD, full-time AWD, and part-time AWD.
 Let’s break it down.

 Full-Time 4WD